-What does the daffodil flower look like?
+What does a daffodil flower look like?

 - Central trumpet: A tubular crown that projects forward, being its most characteristic feature.